 This is an enduro focused lid.
 Enduro racers are often hammering the pedals and are on the gas hard during a race stage.
 The chin bar has three main ports in the front.
 The ventilation port located front and center has a fine screen to keep debris out.
 The two horizontal vents located on either side do not have a screen are totally open ports.
 The portion of the chin bar closer to the ears also has an unobstructed vent on each side.

 The top of the helmet has plenty of airflow too with many vents.
 In fact, the upper portion of the helmet has a whopping 18 vents.
 The DBX keeps your head relatively cool whether you are in half-shell mode or the full-face setting.
-This lid does not have the supremely clammy feel of the 7Protection M1 or Giro Disciple MIPS.

 The DBX 3.0 Enduro has a sensibly sized visor.
 It is not as robust as some of the dedicated full-face helmets.
 That said, it is long enough to be functional without looking too goofy and huge when the helmet is in half-shell mode.